2020 Washington Nationals season: September

-September started in disastrous fashion for the Nationals, whose losing streak extended to seven games as they were swept by the division-rival Philadelphia Phillies and dropped their first of four games against the rival Atlanta Braves.
-Compounding their frustration, they were shut out by the Phillies on September 1 and 2 before pushing the September 3 game to extra innings before losing 6–5 in the tenth.
-The Nationals never got anything going against Phillies ace Aaron Nola on September 1, whereas Patrick Corbin's midseason woes continued as he lost the 6–0 shutout.
-After Nola threw eight innings and held Nationals stars Trea Turner and Juan Soto hitless, Nationals manager Davey Martinez admitted it was the best performance he had yet seen from Nola.
-It was Max Scherzer's turn on September 2, with Zack Wheeler leading the Phillies' 3–0 shutout of the Nationals.
+September started poorly for the Nationals, whose losing streak extended to seven games as they were swept by the division-rival Philadelphia Phillies and lost their first of four games against the rival Atlanta Braves.
+They were then shut out by the Phillies on September 1 and 2 before pushing the September 3 game to extra innings before losing 6–5 in the tenth.
+The Nationals struggled against Phillies ace Aaron Nola on September 1, as they lost in the 6–0 shutout.
+After Nola threw eight innings and held Nationals' Trea Turner and Juan Soto went hitless, Nationals manager Davey Martinez admitted it was the best performance he had yet seen from Nola.
+It was Max Scherzer's turn to pitch on September 2, with Zack Wheeler leading the Phillies' 3–0 shutout of the Nationals.
 Scherzer allowed three runs over six innings for the loss, receiving no run support.
-To add injury to insult, Nationals reliever Javy Guerra suffered a hamstring injury in relief of Corbin and landed on the injured list the next day, with the Nationals recalling Kyle McGowin to replace him in the bullpen.
-While the Nationals broke out of their scoreless slump on September 3, aided by an inside-the-park home run by Turner and an over-the-fence home run by Michael A. Taylor, reliever Daniel Hudson blew the save in the eighth inning and Sean Doolittle took the loss as the Phillies cashed in their automatic runner in the bottom of the tenth.
+In this game, Nationals reliever Javy Guerra suffered a hamstring injury in relief of Corbin and landed on the injured list the next day, with the Nationals recalling Kyle McGowin to replace him in the bullpen.
+While the Nationals started to get their offensense going on September 3, aided by an inside-the-park home run by Turner and an over-the-fence home run by Michael A. Taylor, reliever Daniel Hudson failed to save the game in the eighth inning and Sean Doolittle took the loss as the Phillies scored their automatic runner in the bottom of the tenth.